torbenwb/mastery-coding/README.md

-# Mastery Coding
-A collection of the projects I've worked on for Mastery Coding

-## MC Game Development 1 Course Projects
+# MC Game Development 1 Course Projects

 A selection of the Unity game development projects I have worked on for Mastery Coding's Game Development pathway.